MAT | Maturation tanks – the secondary fermentation vessels

 II.
-Types of beer maturation lager tanks according to the spatial orientation:
+Types of maturation tanks according to the spatial orientation:

-– tanks in a brewery are “standing”.
-Easy for cleaning and sanitation and there is also easy access to the tanks from all sides.
-The disadvantage is the space requirement both in height and in the area of beer cellar.
-Vertical maturation tanks are standard in modern breweries and this concept is preferred where small space is no fundamental limitation.
+These tanks in a brewery are “standing” verticaly.
+Easy for cleaning and sanitation and there is easy access to the tanks from all sides.
+The disadvantage is the space requirement both in height and in the floor area of the brewery cellar.
+Vertical maturation tanks are standard solution in modern breweries and this concept is preferred where small space is no fundamental limitation.

-The advantage is saving place.
-In the same area we can place a greater number of tanks, if they are arranged in the battery, i.e. several rows one above another.
-The disadvantage is the difficult cleaning and sanitation of the tanks stored too low or too high.
-Battery tanks are difficult to clean from outside – in inaccessible surfaces of tanks organic contaminants may accumulate and contaminate the produced beer.
+The main advantage is saving of place.
+In the same area we can place a greater number of tanks, if they are arranged in the battery, i.e. several tanks one above another.
+The disadvantage is the difficult cleaning and sanitation of the tanks which are placed too low or too high.
+Batteries of the tanks are difficult to clean from outside – the organic contaminants may accumulate in inaccessible surfaces of the tanks and contaminate the beverage produced.

-The construction of maturation tanks depending on allowed overpressure and using
+The construction of the maturation tanks depending on allowed overpressure and purpose

 According to customer request we can replace all the maturation tanks by combi-serving tanks with a maximum allowed overpressure of 3.0 bar tested by PED with combined functionality both lager and bright beer tanks – then the microbrewery operator can bottle and serve beer from any pressurized lager tank without pumping beer into dedicated serving tanks.